 Collaboration environments are complex, they bring it all together for an organization and it takes a lot of planning, expertise, money and time to get it done right.
 Did I also mention executive level commitment?

-Read Part Two of this article Information Architecture – Why cant organization get it right
+Read Part Two of this article Information Architecture – Why cant companies get it right